The Environmental Management Agency (EMA) has come under fire from

 Centre for Natural Resource Governance (CNRG) following the death of 23

 artisanal miners who were trapped by water inside shafts.

 The artisanal miners died after water from a collapsed dam wall flooded their shafts in Battlefields area, Mashonaland West Province.
 CNRG sent their condolences and regret over the fatality.

 Speaking through their communications officer Simiso Mlevu Thursday, CNRG said EMA has over the years been accused by communities and workers of working in cahoots with miners and as a result negating its constitutional mandate which is the protection of the environment among other responsibilities.

-“There are a number of mines that are just abandoned in Zimbabwe when
+“There are a number of mines that are just abandoned in Zimbabwe when the

-subsection 3 (n) mandates the agency to issue an order in respect of
+subsection 3 (n) mandates the agency to issue an order in respect of the

 “Environmental reclamation or rehabilitation once a mine is closed is adequately covered by the country’s statutes.
 However, EMA as a regulatory body is either sleeping on duty or is, for the reasons known to themselves, allowing impunity

 to continue at the expense of people’s lives and the environment.,” said Mlevu in a statement.